Personal Status for Non-Muslims in Bahrain

 What is this right?

-Non-Muslims in Bahrain are not bound by Islamic personal status laws and have separate options for marriage, divorce, and inheritance:
+Non-Muslims in Bahrain are not subject to Islamic personal status laws and have separate legal options — a practical benefit given the country's large expatriate population:

-• Marriage: Non-Muslims can marry through their own religious institutions (churches, temples, etc.) or through a civil ceremony at their embassy.
-The marriage must be registered with Bahrain's civil status office.
+• Marriage: Non-Muslims can marry through their religious institutions (churches, temples) or through a civil ceremony at their embassy.
+The marriage must be registered with Bahrain's civil status office to be legally valid.

-• Divorce: Non-Muslim couples may seek divorce through the civil courts rather than the Sharia courts.
-The applicable law may be the couple's national law or Bahrain civil law.
+• Divorce: Non-Muslim couples seek divorce through the civil courts, not the Sharia courts.
+The applicable law may be the couple's national law or Bahrain civil law, depending on the judge's determination.

-• Custody: Custody disputes for non-Muslims are handled by civil courts, generally applying the best interest of the child standard without the age-based rules of Islamic hadana.
+• Custody: Civil courts apply the best interest of the child standard without the age-based hadana rules of either Sunni or Ja'fari tradition.

 • Inheritance: Non-Muslims may have their estates distributed according to their national law or a valid will.
-Bahrain courts can recognise foreign law for inheritance purposes.
+A properly executed will is especially important to avoid default Islamic inheritance rules.

-• Inter-faith marriages: A Muslim man may marry a Christian or Jewish woman under Sharia law, but a Muslim woman may not marry a non-Muslim man under current Bahrain law.
+• Inter-faith restrictions: A Muslim man may marry a Christian or Jewish woman, but a Muslim woman may not marry a non-Muslim man under current law.

 When does it apply?

-• You are a non-Muslim resident of Bahrain dealing with marriage, divorce, custody, or inheritance.
+• You are a non-Muslim resident dealing with marriage, divorce, custody, or inheritance in Bahrain.

-• You are in an inter-faith relationship and need to understand the legal restrictions.
+• You are in an inter-faith relationship and need to understand the legal boundaries.

-• You want to ensure your will or estate plan is recognised by Bahrain courts.
+• You want to ensure your will or estate plan is recognised by Bahrain courts rather than defaulting to Sharia.

-• Register your marriage with the civil status office regardless of where or how it was performed.
+• Register your marriage with the civil status office regardless of where it was performed — this is necessary for residency, children's birth certificates, and inheritance rights.

-• For divorce, consult a lawyer who specialises in non-Muslim personal status cases in Bahrain.
+• For divorce, consult a Bahraini lawyer who handles non-Muslim personal status cases — procedures differ from Sharia courts.

-• Write a will and have it notarised or registered — this is especially important for non-Muslims who want to avoid default Islamic inheritance rules applying to their estate.
+• Write a will and have it notarised or registered in Bahrain — this is the most important step for non-Muslims who want to control how their estate is distributed.

-• Keep certified copies of all foreign legal documents (marriage certificates, court orders) translated into Arabic.
+• Keep certified Arabic translations of all foreign legal documents (marriage certificates, court orders, birth certificates).

 What should you NOT do?

-• Do not neglect to register your marriage — unregistered marriages cause serious legal complications for residency and children's rights.
+• Do not neglect to register your marriage — unregistered marriages cause serious problems for residence permits, children's documentation, and inheritance.

 You came here to know your rights — help someone else know theirs.